-Item (What is the solution?)
+Item (What is the solution to an issue?)
 New Initiative (Action Needed) Or On-Going 1.
 Recreation Center.
 The City has been discussing improvements at the 44-year-old Rec Center since 2001.
 The Council moved the project forward based on the passing of the LOST vote in 2020 and entered into a design contract with RDG Planning and Design in the amount of \$492,805.00 plus expenses incurred for this work at cost plus 10%, not to exceed \$20,000.00 for the Carroll Recreation Center Building Improvements Project - 2021.
 The project is not just new gym but also raised running track, addressed deferred maintenance issues with the locker rooms, HVAC system, and pool backflow system.
-(S) (E) On-going 2.
+On-going 2.
 Adams Street Road Reconstruction Project.
 The Adams Street reconstruction project from US Highway 30 (6 th Street) north to 13 th Street in 2022 will be a good project addressing just one of many streets that need to be totally rebuilt.
 This project could be as much as \$4 million to complete.
-(S) On-going 3.
+On-going 3.
 Commit additional funds for street improvements.
-Street rehabilitation/reconstruction: Identify funding that accomplishes both rehabilitation and reconstruction needs (S) (E) New 4.
+StreetNewrehabilitation/reconstruction: Identify funding that accomplishes bothrehabilitationrehabilitation and reconstruction needs.New 4.
 Consider hiring a Communication Specialist/PR/PIO to create a new, fresh marketing plan for the Rec Center.
 Public perception of what the city is doing needs to improve.
 Consider a summary of council meetings published.
 Similar to supervisors.
-(E) More concentrated effort to market the city and the city's amenities (S) New 5.
-Recreation Center Operations, Rates, and Fiscal Review (S) On-going 6.
-Trails Master Plan Update (S) On-going 7.
-Loss of downtown retailers; need Downtown Revitalization (S) (E) On-going 8.
-Citizen Survey: Update as necessary to assure that citizen priorities are identified and addressed (S) New 9.
-We just need to continue to aggressively recruit new retail businesses (E) On-going 10.
-Consider LED Light replacement for airport runway.
-(E) New 11.
+More concentrated effort to market the city and the city's amenities.
+New 5.
+Recreation Center Operations, Rates, and Fiscal Review On-going 6.
+Trails Master Plan Update On-going 7.
+Loss of downtown retailers; need Downtown Revitalization On-going 8.
+Citizen Survey: Update as necessary to assure that citizen priorities are identified and addressed New 9.
+We just need to continue to aggressively recruit new retail businesses On-going 10.
+Consider LED Light replacement for airport runway New 11.
 Train horn mitigation has been a topic for my entire 10 years on council.
 It continues to be a 3/3 split.
 When we use the citizen survey to justify improvements that passed at 54% as the majority of the people want it, but not an item that passed at 53%, I think we lose faith with the public in hearing their voices.
+On-going

-On-going This issue seems to be split with the citizens of Carroll as well.
+This issue seems to be split with the citizens of Carroll as well.
 The major factor I have determined to be, if you are from Carroll, it is not an issue.
 If you did not grow up here, it is an issue.
 With that in mind, we all have said we want Carroll to grow, and for people to come here.
 If this one topic is a deterrent, and 53% have asked for it, we need to restore the faith in the voters and move forward with it.
 Need funding to mitigate the horns.
-(E)

-12. I would like to see a viaduct on the west side of Carroll for Police, fire and ambulance (E) New

-13. Create a 5-10 year plan/phases for implementing the Carroll Corridor of Commerce Plan 2.0 (E) New

-14. Update the 2013 City Comprehensive Plan (E) New

-15. Commit funds to repair and preserve the cemetery's stone walls, fence, pillars, buildings, and monuments (E) New

-16. Sidewalk connecting Timberline to Pleasant Ridge (City versus property owner) New

-17. Repair/replacement of parking lot behind Library and PD New
+(E) 12.
+I would like to see a viaduct on the west side of Carroll for Police, fire and ambulance (E) New 10 Naur 13.
+Create a 5-10 year plan/phases for implementing the Carroll Corridor of Commerce Plan 2.0 (E) New 14.
+Update the 2013 City Comprehensive Plan (E) New 15.
+Commit funds to repair and preserve the cemetery's stone walls, New fence, pillars, buildings, and monuments (E) 16.
+Sidewalk connecting Timberline to Pleasant Ridge (City versus New property owner) 17.
+Repair/replacement of parking lot behind Library and PD New

-18.

-19.

-20.

-21.

-22.

-23.

-24.

-25.